AAFC-Bioinfo-AAC/quick-start-guide/Guides/GPSC_guide.md

 This is the **minimal** criteria for submitting a job.
 Additional options can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).

 ### How to adapt snakemake script
 Snakemake is well adapted for use with the GPSC and does not require any changes to its files.
 You will however need to ensure that the environment you are using has snakemake installed.
-This can be done using a [Conda environemt]() or a [container](apptainer_guide.md).
+This can be done using a [Conda environemt](https://gcxgce.sharepoint.com/teams/1000645/SitePages/Conda-Tutorial.aspx) or a [container](apptainer_guide.md).
+Before continuing, either activate your conda environment or load your container.

 To execute a snakemake job on the GPSC, call it with the following arguments *(replace [ ] with desired parameters.)*: